The Society's 250th Year

 We are delighted that HRH Princess Royal is President for the anniversary year, and with her support the Society has developed a series of anniversary events and activities.

-It is intended the discussions will consider the international dimension and the global challenges affecting developing economies, as well the UK.
+The discussions considered the international dimension and the global challenges affecting developing economies, as well the UK.

 Each year the Society advises the Institution of Civil Engineers on a suitable speaker for the Institution of Civil Engineers prestige Smeaton Lecture.